-Spondylosis pain is produced by nerve compression that develops because of an anatomical abnormality associated with a degenerative spine condition.
+Spondylosis pain is produced by nerve compression from a degenerative spine condition.
 Spinal nerve roots and the spinal cord itself are vulnerable when, for example, arthritis of the spine produces bone spurs, or degenerative disc disease leads to a herniated disc.
-When excess bone matter or seeping disc nucleus material comes into contact with a nerve or the spinal cord, the brain responds with signals that produce pain, tingling, numbness, or muscle weakness.
+When excess bone matter or seeping disc material comes into contact with a nerve or the spinal cord, the brain responds with signals that produce pain, tingling, numbness or muscle weakness.

-Spondylosis pain also may occur when cartilage – which is normally present to help the spine experience smooth, pain-free motion – wears away with age.
-Once cartilage is gone, vertebrae are left to rub directly against one another, which causes stiffness and pain.
+Spondylosis pain also may occur when cartilage — which helps the spine to have smooth, pain-free motion — wears away with age.
+Once cartilage is gone, the vertebrae rub directly against one another, which can causes stiffness and pain.

 - Cervical spondylosis — neck, shoulders, arms, hands, fingers